How to Monitor EU Legislation: A Practitioner’s Guide

 Assisted monitoring with relevance scoring

 A newer category of tools that goes beyond aggregation and alerting.
 These systems monitor institutional sources automatically but add a layer of relevance scoringthat assesses each development against your specific policy priorities.
-The output is not just “here are today's developments” but “here is what matters to your organisation, ranked by significance.”
+The output is not just “here are today's developments” but “here is what matters to your organization, ranked by significance.”
+The approach depends on the quality of the scoring model and requires initial configuration to reflect organizational priorities, but it offers systematic coverage across a large number of files that manual approaches cannot match.

 Building a monitoring framework